- Itemized Deductions

 Standard mileage rates.

-The standard mileage rate allowed for operating expenses for a car when you use it for medical reasons is reduced to 17 cents a mile.
-The business standard mileage rate is reduced to 53.5 cents a mile.
-The 2017 rate for use of your vehicle to do volunteer work for certain charitable organizations remains at 14 cents a mile.
+The standard mileage rate allowed for operating expenses for a car when you use it for medical reasons increased to 18 cents a mile.
+The 2018 rate for use of your vehicle to do volunteer work for certain charitable organizations remains at 14 cents a mile.

 Certain medical expenses paid out of a deceased taxpayer's estate can be claimed on the deceased taxpayer's final return.
 See Pub.
 502 for details.

 Pub.
-502 discusses the types of expenses you can and cannot deduct.
+502 discusses the types of expenses you can and can’t deduct.
 It also explains when you can deduct capital expenses and special care expenses for disabled persons.

 To the extent you weren't reimbursed, you can deduct what you paid for:

 Insurance premiums for medical and dental care, including premiums for qualified long-term care insurance contracts as defined in Pub.
 502. But see Limit on long-term care premiums you can deduct, later.
-Reduce the insurance premiums by any self-employed health insurance deduction you claimed on Form 1040, line 29.
+Reduce the insurance premiums by any self-employed health insurance deduction you claimed on Schedule 1 (Form 1040), line 29.
 You can't deduct insurance premiums paid with pretax dollars because the premiums aren't included in box 1 of your Form(s) W-2.
 If you are a retired public safety officer, you can't deduct any premiums you paid to the extent they were paid for with a tax-free distribution from your retirement plan.

 Prescription medicines or insulin.